PiyushKGP246/100x_documentation/source/includes/_product.md

 ## Create a Product
 > Example</br>
-Lets say you had product named "red shoe" with shipping of $10.00.
+Lets say you had product named "red shoe" with a SKU of red-shoe-11 and shipping of $10.00.
 If you want the description to be "this is a cool shoe".
 You want "http://i.imgur.com/Q1a32kD.jpg" to be the main image for your product and have additional imge "http://i.imgur.com/Cxagv.jpg" and "http://i.imgur.com/LuPSxBM.jpg".
 Assume your access token is "an_example_access_token" </br></br>
 name = red shoe </br>
+parent_sku = red-shoe </br>
+sku = red-shoe-11 </br>
 shipping = 10 </br>
 description = this is a cool shoe </br>
 main_image = http://i.imgur.com/Q1a32kD.jpg </br>